bartoszkp/TDDEvaluation/README.md

 # TDDEvaluation

-A repository for the purposes of evaluating TDD programming method.
+A repository for the purposes of evaluating various programming methods.
+This is not free software!
+You are free to use this code for private purposes like studying or testing.
+Please refer to the LICENSE.

 Copyright (c) 2010 Transition Technologies S.A.
 All Rights Reserved.